 Serving, Make Ahead and Storage Tips

-Serve with a ladle of marinara sauce or jarred spaghetti sauce and big sprinkling of parmesan cheese.
+Serve with a side of tomato sauce or jarred spaghetti sauce and a big sprinkling of parmesan cheese.

 Storage.
 Store leftovers in an covered airtight container refrigerated for up to 4 days.